 Review the Patient’s Chart

-The first activity for nursing students in clinical is to review the patient’s chart during downtime.
+The first of our activities for nursing students in clinicals is to review the patient’s chart during downtime.
 Some things to review are:

 - What medications are they on?